nsunami/postreview/content/post/2021-02-02-Soundtracks-Pupillometry-copy.md

 thumbnail:
 rating: 79
 draft: False
+summary: Implications are vaguely added within the conclusion of the study.
+It blurs the accurate and tough description of the study’s conclusion.
+This fails to elicit critical thoughts and overview about the possibilities for future programs and policies with the directions all the variables investigation of the study possibly suggest.
+No recommendations are accurately perceived.

 ---

 Note: The review was conducted using reviewing guideline X. ResearchHub helped this reviewing process.
 The review is also available on the ResearchHub website ([link](https://www.researchhub.com/paper/874558/how-soundtracks-shape-what-we-see-analyzing-the-influence-of-music-on-visual-scenes-through-self-assessment-eye-tracking-and-pupillometry))